 Is your toddler fighting nap time?
-Find out how to solve common napping mistakes and get a free list of 8 key to teaching your toddler to say Please and Thank You!
+Find out how to solve common napping mistakes, plus get a free list of 8 key to teaching your toddler to say Please and Thank You!
 You can get the list here:

 My toddler was down for her nap, and all was quiet.
 The baby was sleeping too, and in a unicorn moment I was about to settle into a bit of quiet me-time.

 The white noise machine in the toddler’s room suddenly changed from “pink noise” to “rushing water.”
 Then it continued changing, all the way through the cycle of 8 different white noise choices.